You're Invited to Our Annual Meeting on April 18, 2023! Learn More

 If you have high-interest debt, such as credit card debt, a HELOC may allow you to pay it off at a lower interest rate.
 This can help you save money in the long run.

-The interest rate on a HELOC may be lower than the interest rate on a credit card.
+The interest rate on a HELOC may be lower than that on a credit card.
 This is because a HELOC is secured by the equity in your home, providing the collateral for the loan.
 In contrast, credit card debt is typically unsecured, which means there is no collateral to back it up.
 As a result, credit card companies may charge higher interest rates to compensate for the higher level of risk they are taking.

 HELOC or Home Equity Loan - What's the Difference?